gajrajgchouhan/Extract_CIK/README.md

 }'
 ```

 - **NOTE** : Downloading the dataset takes lot of space in backend, which might be too big for heroku.
-Kindly run on local system as it might be downloading GBs of data for processing.
+Kindly run on local system as it might be downloading GBs of data for processing depending on the time range, no of companies and no of filings.